yalit/EasyAdminBundle-CustomWebTestCase/doc/tests.rst

 Tests
 ======

-As EasyAdmin is part, functionally testing the admin pages can leverage the `Symfony functional testing workflow`_ extending the `WebTestCase` class.
+As EasyAdmin is based on Symfony, functionally testing the admin pages can leverage the `Symfony functional testing workflow`_ extending the :code:`WebTestCase` class.

-As EasyAdmin provides already defined ways of displaying the data in its Crud pages, a specific custom function test class has been provided : `AbstractCrudTestCase`.
-The class is based on specific traits which defines specific asserts and specific selector helpers.
+But, as EasyAdmin uses specific defined ways of displaying the data in its Crud pages, a custom test class is provided : :code:`AbstractCrudTestCase`.
+The class is based on traits which defines custom asserts and custom helpers.

 1. `Functional Test Case Example`_